cyberchai/SlickFlights/readme.md

 - additionally, our data structure ended up being highly abstract which posed its own difficulties, but i felt like it came to make a lot of sense after working on it for so long
 - i'd be interested in hearing how someone not involved in development/coding finds interpreting the various methods and classes

-### kai
+### chaira

-I enjoyed working with Sirohi on this final project for CSC 212.
-Like Sirohi, I was very engaged with the concept/idea of the game, in part because I hope I can use parts of it for a real life appliaction such as finding the cheapest optimal route from one location to another.
-I'm an international student and I live on the west coast (Vancouver/Kelowna BC Canada) so looking for the cheapest routes on sites like kayak.com is something I do frequently, and was how I came up with the idea for the game.
+Like Sirohi, I was very engaged in the concept/idea of the game, in part because I hope to expand and use parts of it for a real life application like for finding the cheapest optimal route from one location to another.
+I'm an international student from the west coast (Vancouver/Kelowna BC Canada), so looking for the cheapest routes on sites like kayak.com is something I do frequently and is actually how I came up with the idea for the game.
-I felt that the project challenged us and gave us adequate experience using and traversing differnet data structures such as graphs and hashmaps that we hadn't really practiced using in a class weekly assignment.
+I feel that this project challenged us and gave us adequate experience using and traversing differnet data structures such as graphs and hashmaps.
+Almost the entirety of this project was pair programmed as well, which proved to be an effective and productive learning experience for both Sirohi and I.